kiswanij/jframework/components/jkframework-core.md

 db-entities-packages=com.app
 ````

 ### Config Initialization
 In most cases, configuration will be auto initlized and loaded during the application startups using listeners.
-However, if for some reason you want to initialize it your self, the first call to JKConfig.getDefaultInstance() will auto configure it.
+However, if for some reason you want to initialize it your self, the first call to `JKConfig.get()` will auto configure it.

 And to retrieve value from the configuration, use the following code: